2042ed/JAM.BedInDaHouse/README.md

 ![game title](docs/images/game_title.jpg)

-A game **designed and developed by kids and teens** at the [Global Game Jam 2019](https://globalgamejam.org/2019/games/bed-da-house), with the theme _"What home means to you"_
+A game **designed and developed by kids and teens** at the [Global Game Jam 2019](https://globalgamejam.org/2019/games/bed-da-house), with the theme _"What home means to you"_.

 The team (from 10 to 14yo) worked in Rome (at the Adriano's Temple Jam), with the help of their tutors.